 What is the difference between CRICOS and ELICOS?

 The main difference is the types of qualifications a CRICOS registered provider can offer, and an ELICOS registered provider can offer.
 A CRICOS registered provider can offer nationally recognised qualifications on their scope that is a certificate, diploma or advanced diploma program and can be a business diploma or a certificate in building and construction.
 An ELICOS provider can only offer English language training to students who are planning to further their studies in the vocation or higher education sector in Australia.

 Do I have to renew my CRICOS Registration?

-Yes, ASQA only provides an RTO with a 5-year registration period for CRICOS.
-At least 90-days before an RTO’s CRICOS registration expires, an RTO must submit an application to renew their CRICOS registration should they wish to continue marketing and servicing to the international market.
+Yes, ASQA only provides an RTO with a 5-year registration period for CRICOS (but these are usually aligned with your RTO registration period).
+At least 90-days before an RTO’s registration expires, an RTO must submit an application to renew their RTO and CRICOS registration should they wish to continue marketing and servicing to the international market.

 How do I change scope as a CRICOS provider?

-Be sure that you are ready for an audit as if your change of scope includes qualifications foreign to your current scope, it can trigger an audit!
+Be sure that you are ready for an audit as adding new qualifications to scope can trigger an audit!